wagerr/wagerr-electron-app/README.md

 npm run dev
 ```

-To build:
+To build (don't forget to have the Wagerr binaries available in the `bin` dir):

 ```
 npm run build
 ```

-After running the build command the executable will be located in the /build
+After running the build command the executable will be located in the `release`
 folder.

 Built With